rachel0919/portfolio/readMe.md

 - 🔄 Career switcher: from broadcast post-production director to UX/UI designer
 - 💡 Passionate about connecting design with clean, accessible code
-- 🌎 Based in Korea, studied in the UK, preparing to work in Canada
+- 🌎 Based in Korea, previously lived in the UK, currently preparing to work in Canada
 - 📫 Contact: chaiheran@gmail.com

 ---